breadcat/blog.minskio.co.uk/content/quotes.md

 >Bugger this for a game of soldiers

->But that's just a theory
+>But that's just a theory <!-- game theory youtube -->

 >Caedite eos.
 Novit enim Dominus qui sunt eius <!-- kill them all; let God sort them out -->